Ghini/ghini.desktop/doc/imex.rst

 |register|, to associate your new user name to your phone IMEI code.
 Enter both a User Name,
 a Security Code, and press on |register|.
-This informs the desktop server that your phone, all the information you push from your phone to desktop, is associated to your user name.
+This informs the desktop server that your phone, and through it all the information you push from your phone to desktop, is associated to your user name.
 Registration is permanent, so if you had already previously registered your phone with your name, you don't need registering again.
 You do need to register if you want to assign the same phone to a different user.

 |pull| to refresh the |ghini.pocket| database with the snapshot from the server.
 This also
 resets the log, which gets anyway overruled by the new snapshot.
 Since this is a